 Fluorescence polarization immunoassay (FPI)

-This newly developed immunoassay based on the indirect measuring the changes of molecule rotation in a solution (Figure 8).
-There are only two providers which offer this method to determinate a limited number of mycotoxins.
+This is a newly developed immunoassay based on the indirect measuring the changes of molecule rotation in a solution (Figure 8).
+There are only two suppliers of FPI to determinate a limited number of mycotoxins.

 Basically a fluorochrome labelled mycotoxin with a low molecular weight acts as the antigen.
 The aggregation with the anti-mycotoxin antibody results in the formation of an immune complex, gaining the weight and slowing the rotation rate of the molecule.
 That causes an increase in polarization of emitted light which can be detected by fluorescence polarization reading instruments (e.g. the portable Sentry200 from Ellie LLC/ Diachemix).